3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Applications to various candidate preferred structures

-where the operator $\widehat{a}_P^\dagger(\xThree)$ creates a particle of type $P$ at the $3$D-point $\xThree\in\R^3$, $\widehat{a}_P^\dagger(\xThree)\ket{0}=\ket{\xThree}_P$, $\ket{0}$ being the vacuum state, and $\widehat{N}_P(\xThree)$ the \emph{particle number operator} at $\xThree$ for particles of type $P$.
+where the operator $\wh{a}_P^\dagger(\xThree)$ creates a particle of type $P$ at the $3$D-point $\xThree\in\R^3$, $\wh{a}_P^\dagger(\xThree)\ket{0}=\ket{\xThree}_P$, $\ket{0}$ being the vacuum state, and $\wh{N}_P(\xThree)$ the \emph{particle number operator} at $\xThree$ for particles of type $P$.

-This is all we need to represent the $3$D-space in QFT, since in the Fock space representation in QFT, everything is the same as in eq. \eqref{eq:TS_N_P}, except that $\mc{P}$ represents now the types of fields instead of the types of particles.
+This is all we need to represent the $3$D-space in QFT, since in the Fock space representation in QFT, everything is the same as in eq. \eqref{eq:N_P}, except that $\mc{P}$ represents now the types of fields instead of the types of particles, and we use in fact \emph{operator-valued distributions}.
 We represent the states by state vectors from the Fock space obtained by acting with creation and annihilation operators on the vacuum state $\ket{0}$.